Robbie Grossman Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in MLB.
+- The Yankees pitching staff is fifth in the league with a collective 9.7 strikeouts per nine innings.

-- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.39).
+- The Yankees' 3.35 team ERA ranks third among all MLB pitching staffs.

-- Yankees pitchers combine to surrender the ninth-fewest home runs in baseball (26 total, one per game).
+- Yankees pitchers combine to allow the ninth-fewest home runs in baseball (27 total, one per game).

-- Brito makes the start for the Yankees, his sixth of the season.
-He is 2-2 with a 6.11 ERA and 12 strikeouts through 17 2/3 innings pitched.
+- Cortes gets the start for the Yankees, his sixth of the season.
+He is 3-1 with a 3.49 ERA and 28 strikeouts through 28 1/3 innings pitched.

-- His most recent appearance was on Monday against the Minnesota Twins, when the righty went 2 2/3 innings, surrendering three earned runs while allowing three hits.
+- In his last appearance on Tuesday, the lefty went five innings against the Minnesota Twins, giving up three earned runs while surrendering five hits.

-- The 25-year-old has put up an ERA of 6.11, with 6.1 strikeouts per nine innings, in five games this season.
-Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.